shuiruge/nn4post/README.md

 [X] - Try to visuralize the weights, gradients, etc, to see why it get stuck,
       even though being more representable (with more peaks).

-#[ ] - Write a parser that transforms the flatten model parameters back to the un-flatten.
+[X] - Write a parser that transforms the flatten model parameters back to the un-flatten.

 [X] - Edward: write a template of variational inference with rich docstrings.